 Our children sing praise with us and after a prayer of blessing are dismissed to their program which we call "Covenant Kids."

 We welcome anyone in our congregation who is a member or a regular attender to be an active part of our Sunday Ministries team.
-More specifically, leading the congregation in a corporate prayer of confession, reading the Scripture passage, greeting and welcoming people, and staffing the information table and music library are all ways we can serve one another as Christ served us.
+More specifically greeting and welcoming people, reading the Scripture passage, and providing after service refreshments are all ways we can serve one another as Christ served us.

 In this day and age, it is easy to get caught up in a self-service type of worship service, where one comes to church only to receive to one's heart's content (and inversely, leaving the church when not satisfied with the worship service).
 We at Covenant Chapel understand that it is about coming together as a community of believers and worshiping together as one body and that the Gospel is about giving just as much as it is about receiving.
 And giving of our time and hearts to bless others is a God-glorifying and church-edifying way that we can respond to God's goodness and experience deep, meaningful and Gospel-centered community.

 Everything we do as servants in our worship service must point to Christ.
 We do people a terrible disservice when we make the worship all about the preaching, the music, or programs and events at church.
 Our goal as Sunday worship servants is to always help worshipers participate in the pattern of revelation and response: to remind people that God has graciously revealed Himself to us and to encourage people to respond faithfully.